Sarthakrakhra/FreshDucksFrontend/README.md

 `.env` is a file which holds envrionment variables.
 These variables can in turn be used to store sensitive data and be accessed from the source code.
 The variables to add in the `.env` file are provided in the written document submitted with this project.

+Eventhough the `.env` file is mentioned in the `.gitignore`, it is vital that envrionment variable files are not committed to the repository.
+To read more, please visit the [VueJS CLI website](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables)

 ### Compile and run application locally

 ```